Karbala Iraq Travel Guide

 Cumin, coriander, turmeric, sumac, cardamom, cinnamon, and baharat (a mixed spice blend).

-Generally savory and filling, often with a balance of sweet and tart notes.
+Generally not sweet and filling, often with a balance of sweet and tart notes.
 Slow culinary techniques are dominant for deep flavors.

 Famous Iraqi grilled fish, typically carp, slow-cooked vertically next to an open fire for a smoky flavor.
 Served with flatbread, onions, tomatoes.